Experienced WordPress Developer

 - We love git.

-- On the front end side, we use PostCSS, gulp, WordPress, and our own custom CMS. jQuery has it's place but most of the time you don't need it, so we don't use it much.
+- On the front end side, we use PostCSS, gulp, WordPress, and our own custom CMS.
+We also love Flexbox and CSS Grid.

 - We use Vagrant for local dev environments and use Capistrano or Fabric for deployments.